cpedebos/EGB-MC15/README.md

 # EGB2025-MC15

-# EGB 2025 - MC15: Molecular Dynamics Simulations: Theory and Applications
+# Molecular Dynamics Simulations: Theory and Applications

 This repository contains the materials for the Molecular Dynamics Simulations: Theory and Applications mini-course.